MLBAMGames/NHLGames/README.md

 - A supported [streamer](#streamer)

 ## //_Is this app safe?_
 Yes, it is.
-However, some anti-virus / anti-malware programs may conflict because the host files, used to redirect nhl.com to another IP address, are edited in Windows/System32/drivers/etc/.
-This is done to make sure the app will get stream links for available games.
-This server only responds in plain text and won't harm your PC.
+The server only responds in plain text and won't harm your PC.
 You can verify yourself by inspecting the code.

 # /_User interface_
 Everytime you launch NHLGames it will search for today's games.